Reference

 dataclass.
 May be an async function.
 Note that thedo_except

-method is passed the original exception. -
+method is passed the original exception.
+If not provided, nothing will be done. -

 do_else

-(Callable[[], None] | Callable[[], Coroutine[Any, Any, None]]
+(Callable[[], None] | Callable[[], Coroutine[Any, Any, None]] | None

 ) –A function that should be called only if there were no exceptions encountered.
 May be an async function.
+If not provided, nothing will be done.

 -